Choosing a Major

 All students must declare a major or be in a pre-major by the time they complete 60 units.
 Students needing assistance with selecting a major may contact the Academic Advising Center.
 In order to add or change a major or minor, students must complete the Change of Major/Minor Form available online.

 Please note that some terminology used in PeopleSoft and the catalog are interchangeable.
 For example: majors and minors are referred to as Academic Plans in PeopleSoft; concentrations and tracks are referred to as Academic Sub-Plans.
 Credits are also referred to as units.

 A major consists of courses required of a particular discipline that may include both lower-level (100–200) and upper-level (300–400) courses within and outside the discipline.
 All students must complete a major in order to graduate.
 A grade equivalent of 2.00 or higher is required in all courses taken for the major.
 Majors are also called academic plans or programs.

 Concentration (MHEC Approved)

-A concentration is a sequential arrangement of courses representing a specialized area of study within a program.
-A concentration requires a minimum of 24 units and should have enough unique units to distinguish it from the major, a track or another concentration.
+A concentration is a group of courses representing a specialized area of study within a program.
+A concentration requires a minimum of 24 units and should have enough unique units to distinguish it from another concentration or a track.
 A concentration will appear on the student’s transcript as a Sub-Plan upon graduation.

 Track (Towson University Approved)

-A track is a sequential arrangement of courses representing a specialized area of study within a program.
-A track requires between 18 and 23 units; two-thirds of the units should be unique to that track and distinguish it from the major, a concentration or another track.
-No course can be common to all tracks and concentrations within a major.
+A track is a group of courses representing a specialized area of study within a program.
+A track requires between 18 and 23 units; two-thirds of the units should have enough unique units to distinguish it from another concentration or a track.
 A track will appear on the student’s transcript as a Sub-Plan upon graduation.